sudovinay01/Heart-Disease-Prediction-using-ML/README.md

 # Heart-Disease-Prediction-using-ML

-This is my B.tech minor project.
+This is my B.tech major project.
 This is a group project 😀😀😀.
 It aims to predict heart disease by taking medical measurements.

 ## pre-requirements